Sitecore-Hackathon/2019-DOCTA-CORE/documentation/README.md

 ## Configuration

-Once you have installed the module, there is a little bit of configuration work that you'll need to do in order to enable the application to connect with Azure Cognitive Services.
+Once you have installed the module, there is a little bit of configuration work that you'll need to do to get up and running.

+### Configure Azure Cognitive Services Connection Details

+In order to enable the application to connect with Azure Cognitive Services.
 The first thing that you will need to do is head over to [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/) and sign up or sign in.
 Once you do that, follow Azure's documentation for setting up an API key and a Text Analytics service in your region.
 Copy the endpoint URL and the API key to your configuration files as follows:

 ```xml